Getting St. Mark’s Basilica tickets is easier than you may think.

 Although visiting St. Mark’s Basilica is free, you are much better off making advanced reservation.
 Even the official website of the Basilica says so!

 How to get to St. Mark’s Basilica

 St. Mark’s Basilica is located in Piazza San Marco.
-You really can’t miss that and I am sure you won’t have a hard time getting there.
-Anyways, these are the vaporetti you should take to get there:
+You really can’t miss that but just in case, these are the vaporetti that go there:

 From Piazzale Roma and Santa Lucia Railway Station: Lines 1, 2 and 51.